Docker container allocation software is used by ArcGIS Notebook Server.

 As an ArcGIS Notebook Server administrator, monitor the number of notebook authors working in your site and which runtime each is using.
 Depending on these factors, you may need or want to change the resource limits set for ArcGIS Notebook Server.

-For Windows users, Docker Desktop Community is the appropriate edition.
+For Windows users, Docker Desktop is the appropriate edition.
 This software allows you to run ArcGIS Notebook Server.

 Prerequisites and constraints for Windows systems